-44 "Stoll and Whaley (1990) and Chan (1992) for the S&P 500 index, and Tse (1999), Tse (2001), and Tse, Bandyopadhyay, and Shen (2006) for the DJIA index report the dominance of the futures market in price discovery.
-For the German market, Booth, So, and Tse (1999), who consider the DAX index, index futures and index options in their investigation on price leadership in the German market, show that index futures dominate in the process of price formation.
-Similarly, Theissen (2005) finds that the futures market leads the spot market in terms of relative contribution to price discovery."
-(SCHLUSCHE, 2009: 2)
+&lt;sup>43"Stoll and Whaley (1990) and Chan (1992) for the S&P 500 index, and Tse (1999), Tse (2001), and Tse, Bandyopadhyay, and Shen (2006) for the DJIA index report the dominance of the futures market in price discovery.
+For the German market, Booth, So, and Tse (1999), who consider the DAX index, index futures, and index options in their investigation on price leadership in the German market, show that index futures dominate in the process of price formation.
+Similarly, Theissen (2005) finds that the futures market leads the spot market in terms of relative contribution to price discovery" (Schlusche 2009: 2).

-Additionally, the dynamic of the credit market is also affected by the logic of derivatives.
-The most notable example also stems from the conditions that pushed the American economy into the recent financial crisis.
-Although the role of derivatives have been widely discussed (its role on the credit bubble formation, increasing systemic risk, etc.45), it is worth pointing out that the derivative credit markets also had a role on pricing securitized mortgages as shown by Levetin and Watcher (2012):
+recent financial crisis.
+Although the role of derivatives has been widely discussed (its role on the credit bubble formation, increasing systemic risk, etc.), it is worth pointing out that the derivative credit markets also had a role in pricing securitized mortgages as shown by Levetin and Watcher (2012):

-"CDS [credit default swap] spreads (the price of CDS protection) are linked to PLS [private-label mortgagebacked securities] spreads (the yield on PLS) via arbitrage.
-When CDS spreads tighten, it is cheaper to insure against PLS, which increases demand for PLS, thereby pushing down the yield on the PLS, which lowers the cost of borrowing."
-(LEVETIN AND WATCHER, 2012: 1246).
+CDS [credit default swap] spreads (the price of CDS protection) are linked to PLS [private-label mortgage-backed securities] spreads (the yield on PLS) via arbitrage.
+When CDS spreads tighten, it is cheaper to insure against PLS, which increases demand for PLS, thereby pushing down the yield on the PLS, which lowers the cost of borrowing.
+(Levetin and Watcher 2012: 1,246).

 The crisis is also illustrative of a more general process valid for all markets in which the derivatives do not provide absolute autonomy to finance.
 In other words, there is no self-referenced appreciation process where finances arbitrarily and unlimitedly determine their own value.
-Quite the contrary, the subordination suggested does not exempt the financial sphere's dependence in relation to the production sphere; they are interdependent spheres.
+Quite the contrary; the subordination suggested does not exempt the financial sphere's dependence in relation to the production sphere: they are interdependent spheres.
 In this sense, the detachments driven by the derivatives market are limited and will be continuously adjusted through crises.